farshadpasbani/Truss-weight-optimization/README.md

 For instance, when the calculated stress in a truss member surpasses the allowable stress threshold, we modify the weight of that member by multiplying it with the difference between the allowable stress and the calculated stress.
 While this technique does not guarantee that the resulting truss fully satisfies all constraints, it ensures that the optimization process progresses toward the optimal solution by penalizing constraint violations.

+---

-### 6. Structural Optimization
+## Structural Optimization
 Structural optimization involves finding the optimal configuration of a truss to meet certain criteria such as minimum weight, cost, or deflection.
-Methods like Grey Wolf Optimization (GWO) are used to iteratively improve the design by adjusting parameters like cross-sectional areas of the members while respecting constraints on stresses and displacements.
+Grey Wolf Optimization (GWO) is used to iteratively improve the design by adjusting parameters (cross-sectional areas of the members in here) while respecting constraints on stresses and displacements.

+### 1.